dgetka/arthursworld/pages/about.md

 The postcards in this collection range from 1908 to 1915, offering a glimpse of the towns and their surrounding environs as Johnson would have known them.

+(portrait of Johnson obtained from *Gold Star Honor Roll: A Record of Indiana Men and Women who died in the service of the United States and the Allied Nations in the World War*)